lfost42/grafana-notes/k8s/cka/CameronMetcalfe22.md

 <details>

 Step 1 Expose the deployment with the given features
-`k -n echo-sound get deploy`.
+`k -n echo-sound get deploy`
 `k -n echo-sound expose deploy echo --name echo-service --type NodePort --port 8080 --target-port 8080`

 Check the service has been created.
 `k -n echo-sound get svc`

 Step 2 Create the ingress.
 Use the docs for a template.
 `vim ingress.yaml`

 ```yaml